 In 2019, eight $300,000 Ohio Sires Stakes Championships and eight $75,000 consolations will be held for 2- and 3-year-olds, along with four $75,000 Veteran Championships for Ohio-bred horses 4-years-old and up.

 Tracks add at least 16.67%, or a minimum of $5,000 to purses for each race.
-Purses are also comprised of money allocated by the OSDF~that includes Video Lottery Terminal revenue provided by horsemen; revenue from the tax on pari-mutuel wagering; and nominating and starting fees paid by horsemen.
+Purses are also comprised of money allocated by the OSDF that includes Video Lottery Terminal (VLT) revenue provided by horsemen; revenue from the tax on pari-mutuel wagering; and nominating and starting fees paid by horsemen.
 All legs of the Ohio Sires Stakes for 2- and 3-years in 2018 had a minimum purse of $40,000 and a maximum purse of $60,000.

 Overall, the majority of OSDF monies are allocated to Ohio Sires Stakes.
 A portion of the fund is used for administration and to promote the breeding and racing of harness horses.
 The fund also makes a $100,000 donation for equine-related research to The Ohio State University School of Veterinary Medicine.
 Ohio-eligible horses are defined as those sired by a stallion registered with the OSRC who stood in Ohio the year the horse was conceived.